craigduncanlab/PyConMessenger/Documentation/ProjectGutenbergNotes.md

 # Submission process

-The HTML for the web and eBook versions is is submitted via the upload portal at (https://upload.pglaf.org), and meets the requirements there for formatting and for proofreading accuracy.
+The HTML for the web and eBook versions is ultimately submitted via the upload portal at (https://upload.pglaf.org), and meets the requirements there for formatting and for proofreading accuracy.

+However, you can test your information checks out by uploading to this site first: (https://ebookmaker.pglaf.org)

 This is basically a quality control process.